 Example analysis

-In order to show the functioning of FishPhyloMaker package we provided an example of how to obtain a phylogenetic tree for (Tedesco et al., 2017)57 fish species with occurrence in headwater streams of two of the main basins in the Neotropical region, Paraná and Paraguai Basins.
+In order to show the functioning of FishPhyloMaker package we provided here an example of how to obtain a phylogenetic tree for XXXX of freshwater species (Tedesco et al., 2017).
+This dataset comprises the biggest occurrence data for freshwater species in the major basins and ecoregions of the world and it has been widely used for investigating global patterns of species distribution and evolutionary determinants acting in different aspects of freshwater fishes (e.g. Miller and Román-Palácios, 2021; Garcia-Andrade et al 2021).

-We first, checked and prepared the occurrence data accordingly to the information needed to be entered in FishPhyloMaker(), we made this using FishTaxaMaker() function to find for the taxonomic information for all species.
-Only one species, Curculionichthys insperatus, was not found in Fishbase, so we manually informed the Family and Order of this species.
+We first, checked and prepared the occurrence data accordingly to the information needed to be entered in FishPhyloMaker(), we made this using FishTaxaMaker() function to find for valid taxonomic information for all species.
+XXXX species was not find in Fishbase, so we manually entered the family and order for these species.

 Figure 2: A phylogenetic tree generated with FishPhyloMaker package.
 The colors show the families, except for monotipic families in the tree (Synbranchidae, ).
 Filled circles and triangles represents, respectively, the level in which the species was inserted, in this tree the species was inserted as congeneric (circle) or at the node that represents the species´ family (triangle).